-So what happens now?
-Capasso’s $650,000 salary is likely to increase to as high as $1,125,000.00.
+So what happened next?
+Capasso’s $650,000 salary likely increased to as much as $1,125,000.00.
 It’s hard to calculate her salary as the hospital district, which receives tens of millions of tax dollars, told the Florida Bulldog, a public watchdog media outlet, that it was not obligated to respond to their public records request.

 Seeking Broward Health Whistleblowers